marwhals/java-reference/src/performanceTuning/JVMPerformanceTuning.md

 # How memory works - the stack and the heap

+## The structure of Java's memory

+## How the stack works

+## How the heap works

+## The heap and stack together - Example

 ---

 # Passing objects between methods

+## Passing by value

+## Passing by reference

+## Passing objects into methods

+## Final keyword and why it is not the same as a constant

+## Why the final keyword doesn't stop an objects values from being changed

 ---

 # Escaping References

+## What is an escaping reference

+## Strategy 1 - Using an iterator

+## Strategy 2 - Duplicating collections

+## Strategy 3 - Using immutable collections

+## Strategy 4 - Duplicating objects

+## Strategy 5 - Using interfaces to create immutable objects

+## Strategy 6 - Using modules to hide the implementation

 ---